 - Fire attack/wildland firefighting

-Aviation Forecasts: The NAHSP will analyze user demand and the associated needs to serve the demand.
-The forecasting process in the NAHSP will focus on developing long-term projections that reflect the future need for aviation facilities in terms of based aircraft and operations.
+Aviation Forecasts: The NAHSP analyzed user demand and the associated needs to serve the demand.
+The forecasting process in the NAHSP focused on developing long-term projections that reflect the future need for aviation facilities in terms of based aircraft and operations.

 Airport Regional Value (ARV): The ARV is a way to quantifiably evaluate an airport within the Nevada aviation system.
-Each airport will be evaluated for factors such as location/access, airport protection, community support, land use, and future capital projects.
-The ARV will serve as a basis for evaluating potential projects needed at each airport and provide guidance on increasing each airport’s opportunities for growth.
+Each NPIAS airport was evaluated for factors such as location/access, airport protection, community support, land use, and future capital projects.
+The non-NPIAS airports were primarily assessed in terms of facilities and services available to the users.
+The ARV serves as a basis for evaluating potential projects needed at each airport and provide guidance on increasing each airport’s opportunities for growth.

-Summary of Recommendations: The culmination of all NAHSP task analyses will be documented in terms of system needs and associated recommendations.
-The recommendations will include projects necessary for facilities to meet performance measures; recommendations stemming from the state, regional, and local issues; facilities needed to meet objectives; and future studies to be conducted that will provide the Department and/or airports with additional tools.
+Summary of Recommendations: The culmination of all NAHSP task analyses was documented in terms of system needs and associated recommendations.
+The recommendations include projects necessary for facilities to meet performance measures; recommendations stemming from the state, regional, and local issues; facilities needed to meet objectives; and future studies to be conducted that will provide the Department and/or airports with additional tools.